-Last year the Mommesin family, custodians of this domaine since 1932, decided it was the right time to sell and did so for a sum reported to be in excess of €250m.
-The buyer turned out to be the Artemis Group, who also own Ch.
-Latour, Ch.
-Grillet in Rhone, Eisle Vineyards in Napa (formerly Araujo) and Domaine d’Eugenie in Vosne Romanee (formely Domaine Rene Engel), a company that is owned by France’s third richest man; Francois Pinault.
+Last year the Mommessin family, custodians of this domaine since 1932, decided it was the right time to sell and did so for a sum reported to be in excess of €250m.
+The buyer turned out to be the Artemis Group, who also own Chateau Latour, Ch.
+Grillet in Rhone, Eisle Vineyards in Napa (formerly Araujo) and Domaine d’Eugenie in Vosne-Romanee (formely Domaine Rene Engel), a company that is owned by France’s third richest man; Francois Pinault.

 Our research team has provided a background history of Clos de Tart , in-depth performance analysis and forward-looking insights into the development of the brand under the new ownership.

 Our purchasing team have been working on acquiring a position in a range of vintages from this famous domaine, and our investment team have given this an overweight rating in light of the potential benefits from Artemis ownership.
 Not only do we expect the new ownership of the domaine to have a positive impact, but under the stewardship of highly skilled new winemaker Jacques Devauges, we fully expect the overall quality of the wines to increase too – their most recent offering, the 2016 vintage, was arguably the wine of the vintage and the finest Clos de Tart of modern times; Neal martin duly awarded the wine 97-99 pts stating – ‘One of the finest wines from the Côte d'Or in 2016.
 It's that simple.’

 - Grand Vin: Clos de Tart Grand Cru